How to Choose the Right Funded Futures Account with FundedFilter

 Step 1: Define Your Trading Style Requirements

 Every trader has a unique style, and there are nearly endless ways to make money from day trading.
 Depending on your style, you may incorporate News Trading, Swing Trading, Copy Trading, Dollar-Cost Averaging (DCA), Automated Trading, and more.
-But because not all companies allow each of these to be used in your strategy, FundedFilter allows you to filter accounts accordingly.
+But because not all companies allow each of these to be used in your strategy, it’s important to be aware before signing up for a new account.
+FundedFilter allows you to figure this out easily.

-For instance, if you’re a swing trader, you can easily compare the accounts that permit swing trading strategies.
+For instance, if you’re a swing trader, you can easily filter for the accounts that permit swing trading strategies.
 If you need to be able to hold positions during a news release, filter out the accounts that don’t allow it.

-This kind of targeted filtering helps you avoid accounts with restrictions that could hinder your trading performance.
+This way, you can avoid the accounts whose restrictions could hinder your trading performance.

 Step 2: Compare Account Costs Effectively

-Understanding the costs associated with each account is crucial, especially if you are new to prop firms.
-There’s no sense in overpaying for an account when the same type of account is available elsewhere for less.
+Understanding the costs associated with each account is crucial, especially if you are new to prop firms and on a budget.
+There’s no sense in overpaying for an account when the exact same type of account is available elsewhere for less.

 The costs displayed on each account in the results considers factors such as: